Safety Guidelines for Adult Classes

 If a student refuses to comply by safety protocols

-• If a participant refuses to comply with safety protocol, such as wearing or keeping on a mask properly and following instructions from the teaching artists, the participant will be asked to leave the remainder of the class session.
+• If a participant refuses to comply with safety protocol and follow instructions from the teaching artists, the participant will be asked to leave the remainder of the class session.

 • Participants will be allowed to return if they agree to follow protocol the next class session.
 This only applies to multi-session classes.